 The show keeps you addicted because it is intense, but also because it is so relatable, especially to this generation.
 It includes bullying, violence, a car crash, sex, drugs, alcohol, mental illness, suicide, rape and many more real issues that teens experience during their youth.

-There is another thing that is not necessarily bad about the show, but could seriously distress the viewer, that being Hannah’s suicide.
+The biggest fault in the series is the portrayal of Hannah’s suicide.
 The scene in which she takes her own life is more than graphic.
 There are warnings at the start of the episode, but if they are missed or not taken seriously, this scene could be a serious trigger to some.

 The reason behind the explicitness of the suicide scene and the rape scenes is to make us witness the brutality of such things.
 They want people to know that suicide and rape should not be brushed under the rug and ignored.
 Essentially, they are trying to break the stigma and portray reality.
-This is admirable, but many would maintain the view that it might cause more harm than good to viewers.
+However, producers seem to have ignored the fact that it might cause more harm than good to viewers, especially vulnerable teens.

 Some people have criticised the show for having an incompetent counsellor who knew about Hannah’s issues.
-However, it can be seen as an accurate depiction of how mental health services are not what they should be.
-They can miss things and be wrong, and so, they can’t save everyone.
+However, it is actually an accurate depiction of how mental health services are not what they should be.
+They can miss things, they can be wrong, and so, they can’t save everyone.

 The acting, the writing and the production all contribute to a fantastic viewing experience, but it is the message of the show that makes it stand out from everything else.
 That is; you never know how much your words and actions can hurt someone.
 Always be kind.